SilverIce/JContainers/JC.md

 #### What value is?

 Containers intended to contain values.
-Value is float, integer, string, form or another container).
+Value is float, integer, string, form or another container.

 #### Basics.
 Object (container) instantiation, identifiers